vmware-samples/euc-samples/UEM-Samples/Utilities and Tools/macOS/Baselines/README.md

 ## Prerequisites for mSCP

-The first few sections are primarily going to follow along with the [mSCP wiki](https://github.com/usnistgov/macos_security/wiki) and how I go about utilizing the project to generate a baseline for CIS Level 1 in my example.
+The first few sections follow the [mSCP wiki](https://github.com/usnistgov/macos_security/wiki), specifically how to utilize the the project to generate a baseline for CIS Level 1.
 First, we need to clone or download the project and necessary modules:

 1) Using Terminal on your Mac, run the following commands:
 ```
 git clone https://github.com/usnistgov/macos_security.git